U.S. House Democrats push for federal gun reform following surgeon general advisory

 Murthy released a 40-page advisory Tuesday.
 It called gun violence the leading cause of death for children and adolescents, causing just over 4,600 deaths in 2022.
 More than 48,000 Americans died from gun violence in 2022, an increase of 16,000 from 2010, according to the report.

-The report counted mass shootings, suicides by firearm and firearm injuries.
-According to the advisory, 79% of U.S. adults experience stress from the possibility of a mass shooting and youth are over 20% more likely to use antidepressants following exposure to fatal school shootings.
+The report counted mass shootings, suicides by firearm, and firearm injuries.
+According to the advisory, 79 percent of U.S. adults experience stress from the possibility of a mass shooting and youth are over 20 percent more likely to use antidepressants following exposure to fatal school shootings.

 The advisory came after a weekend of mass shootings in Alabama, Ohio, and Arkansas.